CarbonLDP/angular-carbonldp/README.md

 // The main carbon Context
 constructor( private carbon:Carbon ) {}

-// The App Context (only if you initialized the active context with an app slug!) constructor( private appContext:App.Context ) {}

-// The active context (either carbon or an app context, depending on your initialization). constructor( @Inject( ContextToken ) private context:Context ) {}

 // A basic AuthService that handles cookie based sessions constructor( @Inject( AuthService.Token ) private authService:AuthService.Class ) {}
 ```